From Abracadabra to Zombies | View All

-Philosophical skepticism is very ancient.
+Philosophical skepticism emerged early in ancient Greek philosohy.
 For example, the Sophist Gorgias (483-378 BCE) claimed that nothing exists or if something exists, it cannot be known, or if something does exist and can be known, it cannot be communicated.
 Gorgias, however, is known primarily as a Sophist rather than as a philosophical skeptic.
 Pyrrho (c.
 360-c.270 BCE) is generally considered the first philosophical skeptic in western philosophy.
 Little is known of Pyrrho or his followers.
 Nor is much known about two other important figures in ancient skepticism: Arcesilaus (ca. 316-241 BCE) and Carneades (214-270 BCE), each of whom headed the Academy founded by the dogmatist Plato (427-347 BCE).
 The first group of philosophical skeptics are known as Pyrrhonists, the latter are known as the Academics.
 Neither the Pyrrhonists nor the Academics seem to have advocated the kind of extreme denialism Gorgias maintained.
 (The distinction between Pyrrhonists and Academic skeptics is not without controversy, but it serves our purpose here.)

 Other Sophists can also be seen as philosophical skeptics.
 For example, Protagoras (480-411 BCE) said that "Man is the measure of all things."
 This statement is usually interpreted to mean that there are no absolute standards or values and that each person is the standard of truth in all things.
 When applied to moral rules, this view is known as moral relativism, a type of philosophical skepticism that denies there are any absolute moral values.
 In its most extreme form, moral relativism is the view that the morality of an act depends on what one believes about the morality of the act.
 If one believes an act is moral, then that act is moral for you.
 If one believes an act is immoral, then that act is immoral for you.
 (Finding a philosopher who defends extreme moral relativism may take a lifetime or two, however.
 If the reader knows of any, please let me know.
 Extreme moral relativism is self-refuting.
 If the same act can be moral and immoral, moral language is pointless.)